saipriya128/Recruiting_Outreach_App/README.md

-# 🤖 Helix AI - Recruiting Outreach Assistant
+# 🤖 Recruit AI - Recruiting Assistant

-Helix AI is an AI-driven recruiting outreach assistant that helps users craft personalized outreach sequences.
+Recruit AI is an AI-driven recruiting outreach assistant that helps users craft personalized outreach sequences.
 It engages in a back-and-forth conversation to refine messaging, structure, and tone.
 Built with **Flask, OpenAI API, PostgreSQL, and CrewAI**, this application dynamically updates the sequence based on user interactions.

 ---